m-bain/CondensedMovies-chall/README.md

 ## Dataset Overview

 Here, we provide an overview and detail for the downloaded dataset.
 For more information on the following features in the dataset, including details architectures and datsets, see [here](https://www.robots.ox.ac.uk/~vgg/research/condensed-movies/features.html "here").
+Below is an overview of the dataset tree structure with details:

 ```